Web Content Accessibility Guidelines (WCAG) 2.0 Level Double-A standards influence

 - Alternative text descriptions for images

-- Form inputs with associated text labels that provide instruction cues of detected
+- Form inputs with associated text labels that provide instruction cues for detected

 input errors